emacsway/emacsway/about.rst

 About
 -----

 Bearded developer since 2004.
+I'm an adherent of `KISS principle <KISS_>`_.
 My philosophy is: «Shorter», «clearly».

 Preferences